TECHNOLOGY Fingerprint Technology

 Identification – 1:N Search

-Innovatrics’ matching algorithm can also perform a high-speed identification search.
+Innovatrics’ matching algorithm can also perform a high-speed fingerprint identification search.
 Identification can be regarded as a generalization of verification; the goal of the identification process is to find a person in the database containing multiple identities (1:N search).
 The database size can be variable – from a few hundreds to tens of millions of templates can be stored in the database depending on the application.

 Innovatrics’ fingerprint algorithms are among the best both in verification and identification according to independent NIST benchmark